-London, W11 1QQ, UK

-Tel: +44 20 7908 1188

-Fax: +44 20 7229 6910
+Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3708 4199 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2014

-No photocopying: copyright licences do not apply.

-First published 2014

-ISSN 2055-7256

-The information provided in this publication is general and may not apply in a specific situation.
+© Law Business Research Ltd 2017 No photocopying without a CLA licence.
+First published 2014 Fourth edition ISSN 2055-7256 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of June 2014, be advised that this is a developing area.
+The information provided was verified between May and June 2017.
+Be advised that this is a developing area.

-Printed and distributed by Encompass Print Solutions Tel: 0844 2480 112 www.gettingthedealthrough.com 1
+Printed and distributed by Encompass Print Solutions Tel: 0844 2480 112